Theft Charges

 Simple Assault – Assault & Battery – Maiming – Domestic Assault – Sexual Assault

 Because of its prevalence and volatility, domestic assault cases are handled more seriously.
-These cases are looked at in this manner due to the emotional nature of the victim being a family member or roommate and connected to the perpetrator in a more intimate setting.
-In many cases, the crime is on-going and the potential for more serious injury or death is a real factor due to its inherent volatile nature.
+The family unit is the bedrock relationship in any society’s structure, and abuse there tends to keep family members from reaching their full potential in society.
+In many cases, the crime is on-going and the potential for more serious injury or death is a real factor due to its inherently volatile nature.
 In these cases, an experienced trial attorney is critical to your defense as the penalties for domestic assault are more serious than a typical assault charge.

-Sexual assault carries varying classifications and penalties, as well.
-Mot are considered a serious offense and fall under a felony classification associated with a sex crime defense.
+Sexual assault also carries varying classifications and penalties.
+Most are considered serious offenses and fall under a felony classification associated with a sex crime defense.
 Call us to discuss your case to determine what areas of defense it falls under.

 Sex Crime Charges